 - Problem Solution openCRX does not initiate TLS session with mail server It seems that JavaMail sometimes does not (even try to) establish a TLS session when connecting to a mail server (smtp) if the certificate of the mail server has not been imported into the keystore.
 If the mail server requires TLS for authentication (e.g. SASL) and authentication is required to relay messages such failure to establish a TLS session will prevent openCRX from properly sending outbound mail.
 If you intend to use TLS/SSL to secure the connection to the outbound e-mail server (smtp) we recommend you import the mail server certificate into the keystore.
-Listing 14: Importing Certificate cd \$JAVA_HOME/lib/security keytool -import -alias <dom> -file <name>.cer -keystore cacerts</name></dom> Replace <dom> with the domain of the mail server (e.g. mail.company.com) and <name> with the name of the certificate file.</name></dom> I receive Alerts triggered by my Subscriptions but no Notification E-mails my service properly configured (see chapter 8.1 Install and Configure Mail Resource and E-Mail Services for verify your e-mail settings (see E-mail Services for details) verify that the Servlet WorkflowHandler of the respective segment is turned on openCRX features the following groupware services:
+Listing 10: Importing Certificate cd \$JAVA_HOME/lib/security keytool -import -alias <dom> -file <name>.cer -keystore cacerts</name></dom> Replace <dom> with the domain of the mail server (e.g. mail.company.com) and <name> with the name of the certificate file.</name></dom> I receive Alerts triggered by my Subscriptions but no Notification E-mails verify that JavaMail is properly installed and the mail service properly configured (see chapter 8.1 Install and Configure Mail Resource and E-Mail Services for more information) verify your e-mail settings (see E-mail Services for details) verify that the Servlet WorkflowHandler of the respective segment is turned on openCRX features the following groupware services: